-Network theory explains that with business networks it is easy for owners to access resources that they do not have in a cost-effective way such as by utilizing lean supply chain management that affects business success.
-Networks can provide value to members by allowing them access to social resources embedded in the network [19], where networks can provide the means to obtain external resources needed for the company [20].
+Network theory explains that with business networks it is easy for owners to access resources that they do not have in a cost-effective way such as by utilizing lean supply thain management that affects business success.
+Networks can provide value to members by allowing them access to social resources embedded in the networks (19], where networks can provide the means to obtain external resources needed for the company [20].

-Business network accessibility is defined as a medium for business owners to access resources that they do not have in a cost-effective way that affects business success [21].
-Individuals who have a business network consisting of exits and friends tend to have access to more information than those who do not have a network [22].
-Business owners need to develop relationships with the external environment to increase business growth [23]. through the network Access means organizations are able to access external sources of competency on time at low cost.
+Business network accessibility is defined as a medium for business owners to access resources that they do not have in a con-effective way that affects business success [21].
+Individuals who have a business network consisting of exits and friends tend to have access to more information that those who do not have a network [22].
+Business owners need to develop relationships with the external environment to increase business growth [23].
+Access through the network means that organizations are able to access external sources of competency on time at low cost.
 Networks can include suppliers, intermediaries in marketing, customers, and competitors.

-H3: The higher the business network accessibility, The higher the family distribution network company during the interaction process to jointly produce together and value co-creation [27].
+H3: The higher the business network accessibility, The higher the family distribution network